damaclab/Rule-Filtering/README.md

 ## Introduction
 Association rule filtering is a technique used to discover relationships and patterns within datasets.
 In the context of species occurrence, association rule filtering can reveal associations between different species based on their co-occurrence.
 This manual guides you through the process of performing association rule filtering in R using species occurrence.
-As association rule generates huge number of rules, statistical validation is necessary to identify statistically validated rules.
-Also, adaptation of domain knowledge can generate most useful set of ecologically significant association rules.
+As the association rule generates a huge number of rules, statistical validation is necessary to identify statistically validated rules.
+Also, adaptation of domain knowledge can generate the most useful set of ecologically significant association rules.
 We adapt the idea of taxonomic distinctness here.

 Taxonomic distinctness is a measure that quantifies the uniqueness or distinctiveness of a given set of species based on their taxonomic hierarchy.
 It assesses how different the species are from each other in terms of their taxonomic classification.
 It takes into account the taxonomic ranks (e.g., Kingdom, Phylum, Class, Order, etc.) and their hierarchical relationships.

 By following these instructions, you will be able to identify meaningful associations between species that can provide valuable insights into their ecological relationships.
-The procedure can be applied on any other species dataset along with their taxonomic details.
+The procedure can be applied to any other species dataset along with their taxonomic details.

 ## Prerequisites